 Thank you for giving women in Timor-Leste the power of financial independence

 One of the greatest challenges that women face in Timor-Leste is achieving financial independence.
 The economic disadvantage starts early on in life, particularly for those living in remote and rural communities, where many girls miss out on opportunities to continue onto secondary school and higher education.
-The flow on effect of unequal access to education and lower rates of literacy is that these girls grow up into women who struggle to find employment to provide for themselves and their .
+The flow on effect of unequal access to education and lower rates of literacy is that these girls grow up into women who struggle to find employment to provide for themselves and their families .

 Research continually shows that when women have equal access to education and employment, their entire communities can benefit.
 Silvia is a wonderful example of a success story with our Women’s Livelihoods Project in Timor-Leste – thanks to your generosity!
 Silvia lives with her husband and children in a rural village.
 She is part of a Women’s Livelihoods group supported by Mary MacKillop Today.